Roads in Portugal: Tolls and taxation

-As of 2013, 84% of Portuguese motorways have tolls, although there are also some toll-free highways, mostly in urban areas, like those of Greater Lisbon and Greater Oporto.
+As of 2013, 84% of Portuguese motorways have tolls, although there are also some toll-free highways, mostly in urban areas, like those of Greater Lisbon and Greater Porto.
 Tolls charge drivers by the distance they travel.
 Almost all motorways are managed by private concessionaries, such as Brisa and Ascendi.
 In the late 1990s and early 2000s, the Government of Portugal created seven shadow toll concessions, the SCUT toll (Portagens sem cobrança aos utilizadores, tolls with no charges for the users).
 In those concessions it was included more than 900 km of motorways and highways, some of them already built, others which were built in the following years.
 However, due to economical and political reasons, the shadow toll concept was abolished between 2010 and 2011, with electronic toll equipment being installed in these motorways, to charge their users.
 Having only electronic tolls, former SCUT motorways can now only be used by vehicles equipped with electronic payment devices or vehicles registered in the system.
 In the 2000s (i.e. previous to the introduction of tolls in SCUT highways), 35% of the Portuguese motorway network was toll-free, and Portugal was already considered one of the European countries with more toll roads.
 Following the introduction of tolls in former SCUT highways, 84% of the network had tolls, i.e., only 16% was toll-free.
+In January 2025, 800km of former SCUT highways become toll-free again, following a motion put forward in Parliament in June 2024 by PS, supported by Chega and left-wing minority parties.
+The measure will bring costs to the public purse of around 200 million euros per year.

 Since 1991 there is an electronic payment system for tolls in Portugal called Via Verde.
 Under this system, the driver installs a small device on the front windshield that communicates electronically with Brisa (the company responsible for managing most of the motorways in Portugal).
 Since the payment is electronic, it is quick to enter or leave the motorway, avoiding payment lines (which are still available for drivers without Via Verde).
 This system has won several prizes for its innovative form of paying for services.